hsidd1/hsidd1/README.md

 -->
 ## 💁‍♂️ About me

-* :bulb: Hey, I'm Hamza! :wave: I'm a Computer Engineering student at McMaster University and have experience working as a Computer Vision Researcher for the Centre of Excellence for Artificial Intelligence and Smart Mobility
+* :bulb: Hey, I'm Hamza! :wave: I'm a Computer Engineering student at McMaster University and have experience working as a Computer Vision Researcher and Developer for the Centre of Excellence for Artificial Intelligence and Smart Mobility
 * :computer: I enjoy working on projects that integrate various languages and toolboxes with smart devices and microprocessors
 * :zap: Check out my skills under the "Details" drop down below, as well as my **[Featured Repositories](https://github.com/stars/hsidd1/lists/featured)**